IntersectMBO/plutus/docs/plutus-core/Erasure-Merklisation.md

     identifiers for names.
 This means that they fit into a single byte and CBOR can encode them more efficiently.

- 2. Using De Bruijn indices will make more terms equal to each other, and this will make the CBOR more amenable to compression
+ 2. Using de Bruijn indices will make more terms equal to each other, and this will make the CBOR more amenable to compression